drfloob/literate-garbanzo/README.md

 schema-specific serialization and deserialization of the event byte-stream flowing through Kafka.
 More on that soon.

+Many of the sub-projects rely on these schemas, so the relevant code is broken out into its own sub-project, built as an independent jar, and included via maven dependencies.

 ### 2.1 Mock Firehose

+Since GitHub does not have an events firehose I could use for this project, I set about creating one of my own.

 ### 2.2 Venturi